DWilken02/pigLatin/README.md

 Code: pigLatin("move")
 Expected Output: "ovemay"

-Test: "If the first 2 letters of a word "qu" then it will move them to the end and add "ay."
+Test: "If the first 2 letters of a word are "qu" then it will move them to the end and add "ay."
 Code: pigLatin("quick");
 Expected Output: "ickquay"